-We will explore 10 essential checkpoints to maximize your Input Tax Credit (ITC) claim and ensure compliance with GST regulations.
+We will explore 10 essential checkpoints to maximise your Input Tax Credit (ITC) claim and ensure compliance with GST regulations and other aspects of Indirect Taxation.
 By following these checkpoints, you can streamline your invoicing processes, verify the validity of invoices, reconcile data accurately, and make informed decisions regarding ITC eligibility.
 From validating invoices and checking the authenticity of QR codes to ensuring the presence of invoices in GSTR 2A and GSTR 2B, we will cover a range of factors that impact ITC claims.

 Additionally, we will discuss considerations such as missing invoices, claimable ITC eligibility, provisional ITC limits, and the timely payment of vendors.
 Understanding these checkpoints will help you navigate the complexities of ITC claims and maintain compliance with GST requirements, ultimately optimizing your tax benefits.